Your basket is currently empty!

 - Not sure where to start with assignments?
 Join a PASS (peer-assisted study session), or the HEDC offers workshops on academic research and writing.
 You can also find PDF resources online

-10. Dunedin Wellness tips
+10. Dunedin wellness tips

 Halfway through my second year of Otago, I began to obsess over the memory of summer.
 The reality of waking up to pouring sheets of Dunedin rain and trudging home in 5pm darkness was such a downer.
+Dunedin is notoriously sunshine-poor.
+If you’re not feeling quite right, you might have SAD (seasonal affective disorder, aka ‘winter depression’ caused by lack of sunshine & vitamin D).
+Visit your GP or consider taking a vitamin D supplement.

 How to deal with the rain?